maxifaxipaxi-new/mfp_lb-luodingo/README.md

 ### Use this App at your own risk.
 (Rockstar TOS)

-Based on https://github.com/Nexus-Experion/duolingo-clone/ .
-All credits goes to him!
-We just ported it to LB-Phone.
+All credits goes to @Nexus-Experion for the base of this!
+We just ported it for LB-Phone & removed branding & unnecessary stuff to work better in FiveM.

 ### Serverless function endpoints
 The base URL for our Serverless function is https://duolingo-serverless-endpoint.vercel.app The endpoints are